“Any time we think the problem is “out there”, that thought is the problem.” Stephen Covey

 More about Ho’oponopono –

 The practice caught the attention of the healing world in 2005 when a story spread like wildfire about a Hawaiian called Dr Len who healed an entire ward of dangerous mentally ill criminals.
 The thing that captured everyone’s imagination was that he didn’t even work directly with the inmates.
-He simply took their files into his office and quietly worked on himself using Ho’oponopono techniques.
+He simply took their files into his office and quietly worked on himself (talking to his inner child) using Ho’oponopono techniques.
 Owning, loving and releasing the parts within himself that each inmate represented.

-He did this mostly by saying “I’m sorry.
+He did this mostly by developing a relationship with his inner child, asking it to please let go of the old data by saying, “I’m sorry.
 Please forgive me.
 Thank you.
 I love you.”

 When Dr Len (Ihaleakala Hew Len, Ph.D.) first arrived at the clinic, no-one wanted to work there as it was a really dangerous and depressing place.
 Nothing else was done besides Ho’oponopono.
 Gradually things started improving at the clinic and after a few years there were such huge changes in everyone that most of the patients were released.
 Eventually the ward was closed.
 The story has since been verified as true by eye witnesses and Len himself, and was written up in a book by Joe Vitale.
-If you’d like the background theory about Ho’oponopono and how it works get it directly from Dr Len’s website.
+If you’d like the background theory about Ho’oponopono and how it works get the documents prepared by Dr Len directly from a trained facilitator on Dr Len’s website.

 In Dr Len’s words: “Ho’oponopono sees each problem not as an ordeal, but as an opportunity.
 Problems are just replayed memories of the past showing up to give us one more chance to see with the eyes of love and to act from inspiration.”